 3.2.
 Content-based recommendation algorithm

 The content-based recommendation system initially evolved as an enhancement to the collaborative filtering algorithm.
-Collaborative filtering, in its basic form, considers only the user's rating of the item, overlooking the various attributes inherent in the item it-self.
+Collaborative filtering, in its basic form, considers only the user's rating of the item, overlooking the various attributes inherent in the item itself.
 For instance, in the case of an item like a car tire, its attribute characteristics encompass the manufacturer, size, category, and other relevant information.
 Content-based recommendation addresses this limitation by utilizing these specific attributes for making recommendations[32].
 In this recommendation method, content features within items are extracted and subsequently matched with the user's interest tags.
 Items with a high degree of matching content features can then be recommended to the corresponding user.
 For example, as shown in Figure.2, if the feature words of text A include "education" and "university," and the feature words of text C also include "education" and "university," these items can be considered similar texts.
 If user A reads text A and shows interest in educational articles, text C can then be recommended to user A.